CodeYourFuture/syllabus/docs/js-core-1/week-3/lesson.md

 ## Array filter

-Imagine you have an array of students' test scores:
+Imagine you have an array of trainees' test scores:

 ```js
 const testScores = [90, 50, 100, 66, 25, 80, 81];